 Tokyo is one of the most densely populated cities in the world with 42 million residents, including the Greater Tokyo area.
 Such a large city has numerous places to visit, from skyscrapers and historic temples to cherry blossom gardens.
 Among the most popular attractions are the temples of Auka, Meiji Shrine and the Imperial Palace.
 For spectacular aerial views, visit the World Trade Center Building.

 Public transportation in Greater Tokyo includes an extensive mass network system of trains (900 stations), metro (13 lines), monorails, buses and electric trams.
 The metro Yamanote circle serves Central Tokyo, while trains run to different destinations in the Greater Tokyo area.
 Each transportation mode is operated by several different companies, at different rates.
 However, this creates confusion for most visitors, as the maps have no additional details.
-Avoid using public transfer in rush hours, as the train platforms are overcrowded.
+Avoid using transfers in rush hours, as the train platforms are overcrowded.

 National, regional and local train services are available from the busiest stations in Tokyo, the central station, the Shinjuku station and Shinagawa station.